turingschool/curriculum/source/projects/eventmanager.markdown

 all about the current state of variables and methods within the given scope.
 In this case, `binding` here knows about the variable `meaning_of_life`.

-Having the explicitly specify a binding when we ask for the results of the template gives us the flexibility to ask for the results of a template given a different binding.
+Having to explicitly specify a binding when we ask for the results of the template gives us the flexibility to ask for the results of a template given a different binding.